Previous Page Next page

 Lineup: Wood, MacKechnie, Rosier, Dixon, Harrold, Galbraith, Gavigan, Shea,

-Tonner, Yardley,
+Tonner, Yardley, Hannaford.

-- Shea’s goal was a re-bound from a penalty he had missed
+- Shea’s goal was a re-bound from a penalty he had missed (if that was the case)

 - QPR’s goal was an own goal from Orient’s Harrold - it was Harrold’s debut

-Clapton Orient - 3 (Henderson, Shea, Tonner)
+Clapton Orient - 3 (Unknown scorers once thought to be Henderson, Shea,

 Millwall - 3

-London Challenge Cup Round 2 Millfields Road 28th September 1925
+London Challenge Cup Round 2 Millfields Road 28th September 1925.

 Millwall - 2